 Check the application deadlines and submit the applications well before the deadlines.
 Usually, for the top universities, you need to apply between December and February for the next Fall (Aug/Sep start).

 If you are keen to secure scholarships, make sure you submit your applications in Sep/Oct of the previous year.
 In fact, for a few external/Govt. scholarships, you need to apply by the end of June of the previous year.

 Job Prospects for International Students after Masters in Canada

-After you finish your Master’s program in Canada, you are allowed to work for a period that equals the length of your programme, but not more than three years.
+After you finish your Master’s program in Canada, you are allowed to work for a period that equals the length of your program, but not more than three years.
 In order to work in Canada after finishing Masters, you need to apply for the Post-Graduation Work Permit Programme (PGWPP) within 90 days from when you receive the written confirmation that you completed and passed your academic degree course.

 There are plenty of jobs in Canada.
 In fact, for the last few years, Canada has been very active in giving PR to highly skilled foreign nationals with relevant work experience and qualifications.
 Hence, for the coming years, international students (finishing Masters in Canada) shouldn’t face too many problems to find employment in Canada.
 In fact, it’s comparatively easier to get a job in Canada with an MS degree from Canada.

-The average salary for the entry-level jobs in Canada is around CAD $50,000 to CAD $60,000 per year.
+The average salary for entry-level jobs in Canada is around CAD $50,000 to CAD $60,000 per year.
 However, higher salaries can be expected in a few specific domains like IT & Computer Science, Big Data, Scientific Research, Petroleum & Oil, and Renewable Energy, etc.

 Here are some of the best of the jobs that Canada has to offer for the experienced guys, with estimated annual salaries.